thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 ---
 layout: documentation
-title: Install
+title: Install and upgrade
-description: Add your description here
-category: Getting Started
-order: 1.1
+order: 2
 ---

-# Installing The Lounge
+# Install and upgrade

 The Lounge requires [Node.js](https://nodejs.org/) v4 or more recent, and [npm](https://www.npmjs.org/).